cs-4241-2023/a3-persistence/README.md

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

-- the goal of the application
+- The goal of this application is to have a database of your esports players (coming from the perspective of a esports captain.)
-- challenges you faced in realizing the application
+- A lot, I had to rename stuff to gamertag, the database I had a hassle on envisioning how I'd set it up and how'd I would create a "relation".
+I struggled with a lot of small bugs... but I spent a few days googling and rewriting code to make sure things sailed smoothly.
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
+- Currently at the moment, I use cookies as authorization and I didn't implement OAuth.
-- what CSS framework you used and why
+- I used the water css framework because I love the simplistic blue tones that it gave my login page.
+It reminded me of my darker purple tones I had previously.
-  - include any modifications to the CSS framework you made via custom CSS you authored
+  - The only modifications I made at this point was just some padding and flexbox adjustments.
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I got a 100 on the lighthouse scores, can provide a screenshot if needed.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...